norabolig/conjunctionSim/README.md

 In approximately decreasing priority,

-1. Implement distance more efficient nearest-neighbour search - SciPy KDTree should be O(n log n) instead of O(n^2).
+1. ~~Implement distance more efficient nearest-neighbour search - SciPy KDTree should be O(n log n) instead of O(n^2).~~
+2. Vectorize KeplerTools
-2. Implement numba (JIT compilation) and parallelize
+3. Implement numba (JIT compilation) and (probably) parallelize
-3. Rewrite all I/O with list comprehensions (or array comprehensions if it helps significantly)
 4. Re-evaluate performance and decide if it needs to be translated

-The code is almost entirely in "raw" Python right now using lists.
-SciPy and numpy should contain a significant portion of these operations as precompiled nicely vectorized C/Fortran code; should save the headache of doing a full translation.
-The following might be useful:
+5. Rewrite all I/O with list comprehensions (or array comprehensions if it helps significantly)
+6. Remove plotting and create a helper program to take care of it afterwards for deployment

+## Other Notes:

+- Nothing rn :3